DagaVedant/Fact-Finder-Slack-Bot/README.md

 * ZenQuotes API

 ## What I Learned
-Building this taught me a lot about working with APIs, handling errors, putting together Slack apps, and making software more reliable.
-I also got some experience designing a project that pulls data from a few different sources and puts it together into one response.
+I learned how to work with many APIs, handle different errors, and make Slack apps.
+I also learned how to use differnt sources and make it into one message.